ElijahQuiazon/ElijahQuiazon/README.md

 <section>
   <h2>About me</h2>
-  <p> My name is Elijah and I'm an aspiring software engineer!
+  <p> My name is Elijah and I'm an aspiring software developer!
 I chanced upon this field towards the end of my communications degree and have been self-teaching since! </p>
  </section>

  <section>